-Should you have any road traffic matters then please feel free to contact me and arrange a free consultation.
+Should you have any road traffic matters then please feel free to contact us and arrange a free consultation.

 David has an LL.B (Hons) degree in law.
 He was voted one of the UK’s most influential aspiring lawyers.
-He also is directly involved in the protection of workers’ rights as a respected Union Rep for Usdaw, and is the Non-Executive Legal Director for the Humber Taxi Association.
+He also was directly involved in the protection of workers’ rights as a respected Union Rep for Usdaw, and was the Non-Executive Legal Director for the Humber Taxi Association.

 Frequently Asked Questions